 PLMD may be related to issues with your nervous system; research, however, has yet to find that it indicates any serious abnormalities.
 PLMD isn’t considered a serious health problem unless it’s contributing to insomnia and daytime sleepiness.
 Yet PLMD may sometimes indicate a condition such as anemia or diabetes.

 RLS is a more serious neurological disorder.
 People with RLS get an uncomfortable feeling—usually in the legs—that can sometimes be relieved by moving their muscles.
 But RLS includes more than twitching while sleeping.
 If you have RLS, you may have the urge to move your legs even while you’re sitting down.
 Unfortunately, RLS symptoms are triggered by lying down and trying to rest, so it can keep people from falling asleep.
 PLMD is actually a symptom experienced by many people with RLS.

 If you’re twitching while sleeping, and it’s because of PLMD or RLS, you may be prescribed medications to control your symptoms.
 These can include dopaminergic agents, such as carbidopa/levodopa (Sinemet), which is used to treat Parkinson’s disease.
 Other drugs include benzodiazepines such as diazepam (Valium).
 These drugs are usually recommended for short-term use only, however.

 Other potentially helpful sleeping techniques include sticking to a regular schedule of bedtime and wake-up time.
-This is just good sleep hygiene, but if you can stick to a regular seven-nights-a-week routine, you may find that twitching and any other sleep problems recede.
-A hot bath may also help relax your muscles, so they don’t twitch.
-A gentle leg massage is also recommended before bedtime.
+This is just good sleep hygiene.
+If you can stick to a regular seven-nights-a-week routine, you may find that twitching while sleeping and other sleep problems recede.
+Further, a hot bath may help relax your muscles so they don’t twitch.
+And a gentle leg massage is also recommended before bedtime.

 Twitching While Sleeping: Outlook for Resolution